jasminappleby/100DaysOfCode/README.md

 - Day 66 icons would not work and I want to revisit this issue later
 - Day 73, Taking a break today (26/03) because I feel horrible.
 Got sick again but nothing like how I was in Feb.
 - Day 73, again.
 I cannot do this physically.
 (27/03).
 I am struggling to stay awake.
 Not Covid but it might as well be.
+- Day 73, part three.
+(28/03) I have tested positive, so it is covid after all this time.
+It isn't pleasant but I have slightly more focus today than I have done the past two days.
+Super achy all over though and cant stop coughing all over my screen... gross.

 ## Contents